Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

-The fourth step shows how \emph{left} central relations together with transitive operations on the \emph{right} side produce absorption.
+The third step shows how \emph{left} central relations together with transitive operations on the \emph{right} side produce absorption.
 The argument is in the final part of the proof of Theorem 2.11 in~\cite{Barto12:cyclic}.